AlphaAssay $ test my signal

 What never changes

 Verdicts are demote-only — new evidence can lower a grade, never inflate one.
-Every verdict is deterministic: same input, same answer, bit for bit.
+Pure/read operations require an explicit as_of for reproducibility; stateful calls expose their effective timestamp and replay stored output only under the documented idempotency contract.
 A fail costs the same as a pass, because you buy the trial and not the outcome.
-And each entry above shipped inside the same flat five-cent check — the pricing page is the live proof.
+Current amounts come from the live pricing registry.